fmanimashaun/Personal-Portfolio/Main/Projects/devchallenges.io/404-not-found-challenge/README.md

 This challenge was undertaken to further strengthen my understanding of basic HTML and CSS with consideration for responsive design.

-- The live demo can be see [here](https://github.com/fmanimashaun/Personal-Portfolio/tree/main/Main/Projects/devchallenges.io/404-not-found-challenge)
+- The live demo can be seen [here](https://github.com/fmanimashaun/Personal-Portfolio/tree/main/Main/Projects/devchallenges.io/404-not-found-challenge)
-- So far, I believe can say I am getting good with reading UI/UX design on figma and implementing the design using HTML/CSS
+- So far, I believe can say I am getting good with reading UI/UX design on Figma and implementing the design using HTML/CSS
-- WI feel there is still alot to learn and understand with respect to layout
+- WI feel there is still a lot to learn and understand with respect to layout

 ### Built With